SiyiP/linked-blog-starter-md/12 Psych/HRR Memory and Learning_E. Schmidt.md

 - associative cortices - these regions will be first acquiring knowledge that would be stored as explicit memory!!!
 - information distrib to hippocampal formation - parahippocampal + perirhinal cortex - > projection to the <mark style="background: #FFF3A3A6;">entorhinal cortex first,,, then from there -> hippocampal regionsl ike dentate gyrus, hippocampus(C1,2,3), subiculum</mark>
 - then it goes back into entorhinal cortex + <mark style="background: #FFF3A3A6;">then the associative cortical regions</mark>
-	- note - the entorhinal cortex really makes a transferative funnel. so dmg to this will really impact memory, super sensitive.
+	- note - the **entorhinal cortex really makes a transferative funnel. so dmg to this will really impact memory, super sensitive.**
 	- early pathological alz changes are here

 brain systems underlying declarative memory
 - complex vsual img - photo of an elephant - get associated with everything u knw about elephants.
 - information -> processed in association cortices -> hippocampus ->
 	- 4 stages of learning + memory!!!
-		- info is <mark style="background: #FFF3A3A6;">encoded(going into the brain)</mark> as a represenation by neuronal ensembles
+		- info is <mark style="background: #FFF3A3A6;">encoded(going into the brain)</mark> as a represenation by **neuronal** ensembles
-		- <mark style="background: #FFF3A3A6;">consolidated</mark>, making labile memory -> stable memory trace  = huge with sleep promotion
+		- <mark style="background: #FFF3A3A6;">consolidated</mark>, making **labile memory -> stable memory trace  = huge with sleep promotion**
 		- <mark style="background: #FFF3A3A6;">long-term storage in neocortical regions</mark>
-		- eventually retrieval or recalled to ractivate this stored memory = reconsolidation.
+		- eventually **retrieval or recalled to ractivate this stored memory = reconsolidation.**
 - how important is this to us? = this is a great influence in how well we encodde a particular event/fact
 - memory is fallible- evolved to serve specific behaviors + survival - not a photo copy but an interpretational one.

 brain systems - recall reactivates cortical regions which are <mark style="background: #FFF3A3A6;">also involved to encoding it, making it easier as a trace to be avaliable</mark>

-nondelcarative memory - less cortical, more reliance on <mark style="background: #FFF3A3A6;">basal ganglia and subcortical regions + connection with prefrontal cortex, seen with cerebellum, amygdala, primary sensory, other motor related aras like substantia nigra</mark>
+**nondelcarative** memory - less cortical, more reliance on <mark style="background: #FFF3A3A6;">basal ganglia and subcortical regions + connection with prefrontal cortex, seen with cerebellum, amygdala, primary sensory, other motor related aras like substantia nigra</mark>
-- this is bc most of this is in behavior
+- this is bc most of this **is in behavior**
 - atrophy like stroke, huntingtons, parkinsons, exhibit deficits in these types of learning!
+- behavioral memory, will act out motor skills we usually do subconsciously

 cellular mechs of learning